Frequently Asked Questions

 -

-Additional eligibility requirements apply for Incentive Options 2 and 3:
+Additional eligibility requirements apply for Participation Options 2, 3, and 4:

-Option 2: To be considered a Demand Response (DR) provider and eligible to administer Incentive Option 2, a DSGS provider, or its authorized third party, must:
+To be considered a Demand Response (DR) provider and eligible to administer Participation Option 2, a DSGS provider, or its authorized third party, must:

 - Be a third-party demand response (DR) aggregator or publicly owned utility (POU)